evantahler/messagebot-core/README.md

 # Docker Compose

 This project comes complete with everything you need to create a high-availability Docker service for Messagebot.
-The `Dockerfile` contained in this project is built automatically from the master branch of this project, and is available via `messagebot/messagebot-core` from Docker.
+The `Dockerfile` contained in this project is built automatically from the master branch of this project, and is available via `messagebot/messagebot-core` from Docker Hub.

 - `docker-compose build`
 - `docker-compose start` (this will start all containers)

 At this point, the MessageBot container will crash, as none of the required migrations have been run.
 To run those migrations:

-- `docker-compose run messagebot npm run migrate`
+- `docker-compose run messagebot_worker npm run migrate`

 Now, you'll need to create your first team:

-- `docker-compose run messagebot ./bin/messagebot team create --name MessageBot --trackingDomainRegexp "^.*$" --trackingDomain "tracking.myapp.com" --email="me@myapp.com"`
+- `docker-compose run messagebot_worker ./bin/messagebot team create --name MessageBot --trackingDomainRegexp "^.*$" --trackingDomain "tracking.myapp.com" --email="me@myapp.com"`

 From here, you should be good to go!
 The load balancer will proxy all of your MessageBot web servers through one port